Can non-citizens get healthcare in Canada? The short answer is yes; they can.

 Planning to live in Canada?
 Get your entire visa application process handled by trusted professionals

-With over 100 immigration and visa options to choose from, the process can become quite overwhelming and confusing.
+With over 100 immigration and visa options, the process can become overwhelming and confusing.
 But it doesn't have to be.
-By using our accredited Regulated Canadian Immigration Consultants (RCICs) you will not only improve your chances of success in the visa application process, but you will get expert advice on which program is best for your specific needs.
+By using our accredited Regulated Canadian Immigration Consultants (RCICs), you will not only improve your chances of success in the visa application process, but you will get expert advice on which program is best for your specific needs.
 Our RCICs are highly qualified and are granted permission by the ICCRC to assist you with your eligibility evaluation, review all your documents and application forms and submit them to the Canadian government for you.